cangelis/phpci-vagrant/readme.md

-# Vagrant box for PHPCI Development
+# Vagrant setup for PHPCI Development

-This is a vagrant box with the `shell` provision for the development purposes of [PHPCI](https://github.com/Block8/PHPCI) Development.
+This is a vagrant setup with the `shell` provision for the development purposes of [PHPCI](https://github.com/Block8/PHPCI) Development.

 # Usage